 Maritime, trade and transportation touch on practically every aspect of our lives.
 Taken together, they are the driving industry in not only Louisiana, but across the country and around the world.
 Because this industry affects every business in one form or another, I strive to help clients understand and navigate the complex statutes and regulations governing this industry, and its ever-changing global landscape.

-Cole Callihan’s practice encompasses maritime/transportation and customs matters as well as products liability with an emphasis on drug and medical device.
-He advises companies on their compliance with maritime and transportation laws and regulations before the US Coast Guard (USCG), the US Customs and Border Protection (CBP), the United States Trade Representative (USTR), the Maritime Administration (MARAD), the Federal Maritime Commission (FMC) and the Federal Motor Carrier Safety Administration (FMCSA), and the Department of the Interior (DOI).
+Cole Callihan’s practice focuses primarily on regulatory matters covering maritime, transportation, customs and international trade.
+Cole advises companies on their compliance with laws and regulations before the US Coast Guard (USCG), the US Customs and Border Protection (CBP), the United States Trade Representative (USTR), the Maritime Administration (MARAD), the Federal Maritime Commission (FMC) and the Federal Motor Carrier Safety Administration (FMCSA), and the Department of the Interior (DOI).